Skip to Content

 The Stratosphere

 So, you reckon the best sunsets are reserved for beaches or mountaintops?
-Time for a 360-degree paradigm shift – both metaphorically and literally.
-Rising like a phoenix (or a rather tall cocktail glass) from the glittery chaos of the Strip is the iconic Stratosphere Tower, one of the best relaxing things to do in Vegas.
+Well, there are no beaches and mountaintops in Vegas, so insert the Stratosphere Tower.
+Rising like a phoenix (or a rather tall cocktail glass) from the glittery chaos of the Strip, the sunset views from the top of the tower are one of the most relaxing things to do in Vegas.
 And friends, the views from this vantage point are as intoxicating as a Vegas night itself.

 Visit The Ethel M Chocolate Factory And Cactus Garden